 You’re going to a business meeting, and you want to stay productive.
 Pack your laptop, tablet, camera, and mobile phone.
 Carry along the chargers and adapters too.
 With these, it will be easier to work on business reports in the evenings, make calls, and capture some photos for keeps.

 Set some goals and plan on what you want to achieve for the business meeting.
 Do you plan to make new contacts from your meeting, or like to learn about your competitors?
 Think of how to accomplish this in advance.
 Moreover, inquire about the dress code and pack the right weather-appropriate outfits.
 If you’ll be making a business presentation, prepare thoroughly, and carry all the required equipment.

 8. Take advantage of your free time-Explore!

 I presume you won’t be tied up in meetings the entire day.
 Why not inject some fun and repose into your travel schedule?
 Here are ideas to help you make the most out of your free time.

 Traveling is more fun when shared with friends and colleagues.
 Invite your colleagues and explore the city as a group.
 Plan for a guided tour and share the cost.
 These are great options for anyone with limited time and will work to your advantage.

 Tour local attractions

 Search for the top tourist magnets in the city and have some fun.
 Consider visiting adjacent places to make the most out of the limited time.
-Some of the exciting places to visit are; the Grand Palace, Wat Pho, the Giant Swing, Chatuchak Market, and Lumpini Park.
+Some exciting places to visit are; the Grand Palace, Wat Pho, the Giant Swing, Chatuchak Market, and Lumpini Park.